Jaromír Jágr: Florida Panthers (2015–2017)

-On 26 February 2015, Jágr was traded to the Florida Panthers in exchange for a second-round pick in the 2015 NHL Entry Draft and a third-round pick in 2016.
+On 26 February 2015, Jágr was traded to the Florida Panthers in exchange for a 2015 second-round pick and a 2016 third-round pick.
 He made his team debut on 28 February in a 5–3 Panthers win over the Buffalo Sabres and registered his first points with the team in the following game on 1 March, posting a goal and an assist in a 4–3 win over the Tampa Bay Lightning.
 On 19 March, Jágr scored his 718th career goal against Detroit to move him past Phil Esposito and fifth on the all-time goal-scoring list.
 In a 9 April, 4–2 Panthers victory over the Bruins, Jágr registered two assists to give him 1,800 career points in the NHL and sole possession of fourth place on the all-time points list, surpassing former Penguins teammate Ron Francis.
 On 11 April, in the Panthers' season finale, Jágr reached 2,000 NHL points (including playoff games) when he assisted on a Jonathan Huberdeau goal.
-He then scored his 800th NHL goal (including playoffs) later in the third period.
+He scored his 800th NHL goal (including playoffs) later in the third period.
 On 12 April, one day after the end of the 2014–15 regular season, Jágr signed a new one-year, $3.5 million contract with Florida for the 2015–16 season.

 Jágr reached multiple milestones as a Panther.
-On 20 December 2015, he moved into fourth all-time on the NHL scoring list, scoring his 732nd goal to move past Marcel Dionne for fourth place in NHL history.
+On 20 December 2015, he scored his 732nd goal, passing Marcel Dionne for fourth place in NHL history.
 On 4 February 2016, Jágr became the sixth player in NHL history to record 1,100 career assists.
 On 20 February, he scored his 742nd goal, surpassing Brett Hull for third place in NHL history.
 In a 7 March, 5–4 overtime loss to the Bruins, an assist on Aleksander Barkov's goal put Jágr at 1,851 career points, passing Gordie Howe on the all-time points list and putting him in sole possession of third place overall.
 With the Panthers qualifying for the 2016 playoffs, Jágr played in his first playoff series since the 2013 Stanley Cup Finals.
 Though he only registered two assists in the Panthers' six-game first-round exit to the Islanders (who would win their first playoff series since 1993), he became the fifth NHL player all-time to record 200 career playoff points.

 At age 44, Jágr led the Panthers in scoring with 66 points.
 In reward for his strong play and leadership abilities, the team announced on 5 May 2016 that they had signed Jágr to a new one-year, $4 million contract.

 On 20 October 2016, Jágr became the third player in NHL history to score 750 goals.
 On 22 December 2016, he scored his 1,888th career point, surpassing Mark Messier to become second in career points, and on 15 February 2017, his 45th birthday, he became the second player to register his 1,900th NHL point.